dmytr0/glory_to_ukraine/Portable_Lab_PowerSupply/MINI_autonomous/README.md

 DC module [XY5008](https://www.aliexpress.com/item/1005005461295265.html) or similar.

-I used [this BMS](https://www.aliexpress.com/item/1005007520909234.html) but can bu used same size or smaller with current more than DC module.
+I used [this BMS](https://www.aliexpress.com/item/1005007520909234.html), but it can be used same size or smaller, with current more than DC module.

 Batteries 21700 x 13 with discharge current more than DC module.